datagrovecr/githubPractice/README.md

 This repo was created for Datagrove Costa Rica developers to practice making commits, creating branches, and making pull requests.

 ## About These Instructions
-* Items in a `different color` indicate buttons or specific text
+* Items `highlighted in gray` indicate buttons or specific text
 * Items in a code block will be entered into a terminal

         open index.html